On Local RBF Approximation: Placing Centers

-We now turn to a discussion of how condition (\ref{sg}) may be directly implemented to produce effective global approximants with local error estimates. \begin{remark} It is possible to generate a set of centers with a fixed spacing, having a more refined spacing on a particular subset.
-This can be done in such a way that the pointwise error from surface spline approximation reflects the local arrangement of centers.
+We now turn to a discussion of how condition (\ref{sg}) may be directly implemented to produce effective global approximants with local error estimates.
+In this section we present an algorithm for generating a set of centers with a fixed spacing, having a more refined spacing on a particular subset.
+This can be done in such a way that the pointwise error from surface spline approximation using $\phi_k$ (the surface spline of order $k>d/2$), reflects the local arrangement of centers.

+We begin with a compact set $\Omega$ (e.g., a finite set or some lower dimensional manifold) in which we wish to place centers with increased density (say a spacing of $h^s$, $s>1$).
+Furthermore, we wish to have an ``ambient'' density of $h$ outside of $\Omega$.
+Without loss, we assume $h= 2^{-j}$ and $h^s = 2^{-js}$.